sathomas/jsDataV.is/src/text/ch2/02-zooming-panning.md

 });
 ```

 The jQuery `.on()` function assigns a function to an arbitrary event.
 Events can be standard JavaScript events such as "click," or they can be custom events like the one we're using.
 The event of interest is the first parameter to `.on()`.
 The second parameter is the function that will process the event.
-As we noted above, it also takes two parameters.
+As noted previously, it also takes two parameters.

 Now we can consider the action we want to take when our function receives an event.
 The `ranges` parameter contains both an `xaxis` and a `yaxis` object which have information about the plotselected event.
 In both objects the `from` and `to` properties specify the region that the user selected.
 To zoom to that selection, we can simply redraw the chart by using those ranges for the chart's axes.

 Specifying the axes for the redrawn chart requires us to pass new options to the `plot()` function, but we want to preserve whatever options are already defined.
 The jQuery `.extend()` function gives us the perfect tool for that task.
-The function merges JavaScript objects together so that the result contains all of the properties in either object.
+The function merges JavaScript objects so that the result contains all of the properties in each object.
 If the objects might contain other objects, then we have to tell jQuery to use "deep" mode when it performs the merge.
-Here's the complete call to `plot()`, which we place inside the plotselected even handler.
+Here's the complete call to `plot()`, which we place inside the `plotselected` event handler.

 ``` {.javascript .numberLines}
 plotObj = $.plot($el, data,